Snow Day Decisions

 - Update the district website with a pop-up message

 - Notify the local media for TV and Radio broadcasts

-Whenever possible, I try to provide advance notice of school cancellation so that parents can make alternate plans.
+Whenever possible, we try to provide advance notice of school closures so that families can make alternate plans.
 Yet, this has to be balanced with waiting as long as possible to make sure the weather stays true to the forecast.
-Of course, no forecast is perfect, and sometimes the temperatures and snowfall amounts vary, which supports waiting until 4:30 am to make the decision (despite the difficulty we know this poses to families who have less time to make alternate arrangements).
+No forecast is perfect and sometimes the temperatures and snowfall amounts vary, which supports waiting until 4:30 am to make the decision (despite the difficulty we know this poses to families who have less time to make alternate arrangements).
 There is no way to be perfect with this.
-I can only make the best possible decision in real time with the best available information.
+We can only make the best possible decision in real time with the best available information.